front-end-foundations/session1/readme.md

 ### Theory: Box Sizing

-Boxes are additive by default - their width will be a combination of width, padding and border (margins are outside the box model).
+Boxes are additive by default - their width will be a combination of CSS width, padding and border properties (margins are outside the box model).
 There is another sizing method that is often prefered called `border-box`.
 This method calculates the border and padding within the width and is simpler to work with.

 Add `box-sizing: border-box/content-box` to review box model options.